 3) What steps transition clients through each stage or process?

 Now that you have the upper echelon of case stages and sub-processes identified, it's time to list the series of steps or tasks that makeup each.

-Strive to create a limited number of steps (5-13 steps) for each case stage or sub-process at first.
-This will support your team's learning and adoption as too many steps can overwhelm users initially and additional steps can always be added as the system is adopted.
+Strive to create a limited number of steps (5-13 steps) for each case stage or sub-process.
+This will support your team's learning and adoption.
+Too many steps can overwhelm users initially and additional steps can always be added as the system is adopted.

 When steps are repeated in sub-processes, a multi-record table should be used instead of the case.
-Many of these multi-record tables are available in SAM by default, though more may be necessary to build as your system is tailored to your unique processes.
+Many of these multi-record tables are available in SAM on day one, though more may be necessary to build as your system is tailored.